Franck Gastambide: Biography

 After that, Frank Gastambide signed a contract with the company Mandarin Cinéma (known for its pictures OSS 117, Brice de Nice, Potiche, The Conquest) for his directorial debut, in which the characters of Kaïra Shopping were supposed to be used.
 The consent to the shooting in the debut picture of Gastambide was given by such stars as Ramzi Bedia, François Damiens, Eric Cantona, Élie Semoun, Alex Lutz and Alice Belaïdi, rappers Mafia K'1 Fry, Katsuni and Cut Killer.
 This was the first time when a full-length film was shot based on a web-show.

 Distributor of the film, entitled Porn in the Hood, became the company Gaumont, and it premiered at the Cannes Film Festival.
 The film was released on 11 July 2012, quickly gaining recognition from both critics and the public.
 The film was watched by more than a million viewers.
 That allowed it to become the most profitable French film in 2012.

 For the picture Porn in the Hood, Gastambide received the Prize for the first best film of the magazine Le Film français along with Ramzi Bedia, Alice Belaidi and the producers Eric and Nicolas Altmayer.

 On 22 February 2013 Gastambide, together with Sadoun and Pokti, hosted the ceremony for the French César film awards, presenting prizes for the best sound and the best picture.

 After the success of his film Porn in the Hood, Gastambide starred in a number of popular comedies, such as Vive la France, I Kissed a Girl and Good luck, Sam.

 The second director's work of Gastambide was the picture Pattaya, narrating about the misadventures of three men on holiday in Thailand.
 His second film had a much larger budget than the first and a number of famous French comedians such as Gad Elmaleh, Ramzi Bedia, Sabrina Ouazani and Malik Bentalha took part in his shooting.

-Gastambide strengthened his reputation by directing the fifth part of the film series Taxi and playing one of the roles in it.
+In 2018, Gastambide directed the fifth part of the film series Taxi, also playing one of the principal roles in it.